mohanprasadj/Network-Data-Transfer/README.md

 # Network-Data-Transfer
 This is a simple utility to send/receive data/text in a network.
+This project makes use of socket library of python to communicate with the peer.

 ## Usage:
 This tool shall be used in the same network.